okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authenticators-admin/index.md

 An [Authenticator Object](#authenticator-object)

-`name` attribute is required, `settings` object is optional and has values based on Authenticator key.
+The `name` attribute is required, `settings` object is optional and has values based on Authenticator key.

 #### Response body